Alex-ABPerson/ABPaint/README.md

 ## How do I use it?

 As of now there is not a website however when there is there will be a link here for full in-depth detail on it.

+## Contributers

+[https://github.com/Alex-TIMEHACK](**Alex-TimeHACK**) - The lead developer of the project.
+Currently the only person who does any programming :P

+**[https://github.com/jtsshieh](jtsshieh)** - The lead artist of the project.
+Makes a lot of the artwork for the program but has also made the wiki and tested the application several times.

+[https://github.com/RogueAI42](**RogueAI**) - The main tester.
+Tests the program and gives lots of feedback.
+Has also with lots of problems **Alex-TimeHACK** has had.

 ## What does the license say?